Marriages & family forms: opposite

 Latter-day Saints.
 The Attorney General of British Columbia, Canada,

 polygyny.
-He predicted that he would lose any case that he initiated.
-The
+He assumed that he would lose any case that he initiated because the

 Canadian Charter of Rights and Freedoms' guarantees of religious

-freedom would probably nullify the Province's marriage act in these cases.
+freedom might well nullify the Province's marriage act in these cases.

 This gives such marriages a degree of legality, at least in one province